contactanjani/mv/README.md

 Static library
 1.made for both simulator and device.
 The folder for Library is ResourceManager within the main project folder:mv.
 Resource Manager contains xcodeproj for building static library.

--Animation:
-1.long press gesture for animation is done on cells.
-Long press a cell to hide other cells.
-Similar to pinterest pin board.
-2.Pull to refresh makes same api call and appends new data at the top of list and refreshes tableview.

--Pagination:
-1. Paginated API not available,hence pagination not implemented.
-But placeholders exists for this functionality.

--UI Tests and Unit tests
-1.unit tests and UI tests implemented for both app and the library.
-Pressing command+U will execute these test cases.